Board of Directors and Governance

 Fred Seigel

-Ellen V. Sigal, Ph.D.
+Ellen V. Sigal, PhD

-Chairperson, Friends of Cancer Research
+Chairperson and Founder, Friends of Cancer Research

 Dr. Ellen V. Sigal, Ph.D., is the founder and Chairperson of Friends of Cancer Research, a Washington, D.C.-based not-for-profit organization dedicated to accelerating the nation's progress toward cancer prevention and treatment.
 The organization mobilizes public support for cancer research funding and providing education on key public policy issues.
 Dr. Sigal also holds leadership positions within a broad range of cancer advocacy and public policy organizations, including Duke University's Comprehensive Cancer Center, the Johns Hopkins Cancer Center Advisory Council, the Foundation for the National Institutes of Health, the American Association for Cancer Research (AACR), and the American Cancer Society.
 Dr. Sigal serves on the Board of Scientific Advisors for the National Cancer Institute and, most recently, was named to the National Institute of Health Director's Council of Public Representatives.